neo4j-field/neo4j-arrow/DEVELOPING.md

 Jobs encapsulate the lifecycle of getting data in/out of the backend, which in this case is Neo4j.
 Jobs have a very simplified state machine at their core:

+* `INITIALIZING`: the Job is starting, state is in flux
 * `PENDING`: the Job is submitted and pending results
 * `PRODUCING`: the Job is producing results, i.e. the first record has been received